-We are pleased to announce the public beta availability of HashiCorp Consul 1.8.
+We are pleased to announce the general availability of HashiCorp Consul 1.8.
 Consul is a multi-cloud service networking platform to connect and secure services across any runtime platform and public or private cloud.

 Consul 1.8 adds features that lower the barrier to entry for adopting a service mesh in heterogeneous environments.
 To achieve this, organizations can integrate any service into a service mesh without adding manual overhead and extend that mesh to both Kubernetes and non-Kubernetes environments in any region or cloud.
 Additionally, this release adds new enterprise features that allow identity-based authentication, and help fulfill compliance requirements through operational traceability.